filterpaper/qmk_userspace/readme.md

 ```

 ## Compiling for OLED display
-The `-OLED=` option will build support for pet animation on primary OLED with status icons on the secondary.
+The `-e OLED=` option will build support for pet animation on primary OLED with status icons on the secondary.
 Animation are key stroke driven by `tap_timer`.
 To use WPM (at the expense of size), add `-e WPM_ENABLE=yes` to the compile commands:
 ### Bongocat
 Build and flash each side with the corresponding options for left and right aligned Bongocat:
 ```